 The History of The Word “Bible” and its Acceptance

-In Christianity today, there are preachers that say that the scriptures and the bible are synonymous.
+In Christianity today, there are preachers who say that the scriptures and the bible are synonymous.
 Some go on to say that the scriptures equal the bible and also equal the word of God.
 I’ve heard many a Christian rattle off that terminology and like wording without a second thought.
 But this is not what happened in original Christianity.
 In Original Christianity each book was handled distinctly and separately unless the terms the Law and Prophets (sometimes with “writings”) were the collective terms used (See LP0.1 Only The Law and the Prophets Had Divine Status for more).

 The word “bible” dates to the late fourth century.
 Jerome, the translator of the Latin Vulgate, the scriptures translated in the common language of the time(Latin), is credited as the first to use the word Bible as the collective book of the scriptures.[1]
 Bible is a generic Latin term for books(plural).